Vedant021004/Tensorflow/README.md

 0

-We want output 1 only when the inputs are different.
+The output is 1 only when the two inputs are different.

-A single linear rule cannot separate these four original input points correctly.
+A plain linear model on the original features cannot represent XOR with one straight decision boundary.

-Let's build two hidden neurons manually
+But let's create two hidden neurons.

-🟣 Hidden Neuron 1
+🧠 Hidden Neuron 1

 $$
 h_1=ReLU(x_1-x_2)